groundservices/OAuth2-service-PHP/README.md

 ## Groundservices/Auth-serivce-php Docs

-Groundservices has the most extensive and thorough [documentation](#), making it a breeze to get started with the micro services.
+Groundservices has a very extensive and thorough [documentation](#), making it a breeze to get started with the micro services setup.

 ## Groundservices Sponsors